TheSquidNextDoor/Stellar-Sortie/README.txt

   Removed button for the gamemode that doesn't exist.
   Added several reminders to read the readme.
   Removed the outdated quickstart guide.
+  New mechanic: Score system!
+    Kill things to earn score.
+Kill things fast to earn more score.
+    Complete your mission for a score multiplier!
+    Score is tracked up the top of your HUD.
+      Time bonus is calculated differently for endurance mission types.
+(Survival, Escort and Siphon.
+Survival gib more bonus the longer you, well... survive.
+Sihpon and Escord gib bonus on how long you take to escort or finish siphoning plus some additional time because it's nigh impossible to pull of a perfect escort/sihpon.
+Assassination has larger time windows because bosses are very durable.)
+All non-endurance missions have their time bonus scaled for difficulty.

+      Final score is calculated with this formula: (((MissionScore + SurvivalBonus + (EnemiesDestroyed * 10)) + TimeBonus + DamageDealt) - DamageTaken) * BestCombo
+      TLDR: Big combo + fast mission + lods of kills = Big score.
+(The in-mission counter goes up to 9,999,999 btw.)

+  Increased speed for all player shots.
+Should be easier to hit your shots with torpedoes.
+  Added sound for getting hurt at low/no armour.
+  Your mum is no longer gay.
+  Added PINGAS sound effect because why the [REDACTED] not?
+  Changed mission end screen to show score.
+  (Hopefully) Added ability to go straight from end screen to hangar without restarting the game.
+  Changed mugshot to be more detailed.
+  Changed space drag indicator to more clearly show if it's on or not.